alphagov/govuk-technical-2ndline-dashboard/README.md

-# GOV.UK 2nd Line Display Screen
+# GOV.UK Technical 2nd line dashboard

 Displays high-level statistics from Zendesk and Icinga, and links to useful resources.
-This dashboard is a Sinatra app, hosted on Heroku, and intended to be used by Technical 2nd line.
+This dashboard is a Sinatra app, hosted on Heroku, and intended to be used by GOV.UK Technical 2nd line.

 ## Using the dashboard